To make it easier for third-party companies to contribute to our blog, we've restructured our guest post guidelines as follows:

 The article must be detailed, unique, and not published elsewhere on the web.

-We do not post articles that heavily "advertises" a specific product or service, and hence do not indicate "sponsorship" in the article.
+We do not post articles that heavily "advertise" a specific brand, product, or service and hence do not indicate "sponsorship" in the article.
+We also do not post contents that are local to a specific location.
 All guest post articles submitted are subject to approval, and we have the right to either reject or modify the original content to meet our high standards.

 We allow up to 2 external outbound links to websites relating to topics we discuss on iplocation.net.
+Links cannot be identical, and must land on distinct pages.
 Links to a spammy website, or sites determined to be harmful to our search engine ranking will not be allowed.
-We also DO NOT link to sites relating to Casinos, Pharmaceuticals, Dating, or any other sites intrusive to our audiences.
+We also DO NOT link to sites relating to Casinos, Essay, Writing, Sports betting, Gambling, CBD, Dating, or any other sites intrusive to our audiences.
 The outbound link will be contained within the body of the article.
-The outbound links are "nofollow" by default unless the landing website has a reputable Google rank.
-For do-follow links, there will be $100 sponsored post fee.
+The outbound links are "nofollow" by default unless the landing website is an authority site.
+The link must be related to the article in order to place within the body, otherwise, the link will have to be placed in the Author's Bio.
+For do-follow links, we do require sponsorship.

-The outbound links cannot be shortened URLs or affiliate links.
-Shortened or affiliated links will not be honored even if the article is sponsored.
+The outbound links cannot be shortened URLs, vanity URLs, or affiliate links.
+Shortened, vanity or affiliated links will not be honored even if the article is sponsored.

 The outbound link will stay indefinitely unless (1) we determine the link is harmful to our search ranking, (2) the landing website may have changed its original content, or (3) there is a conflict between the affiliate program we may opt-in in the future.
 In the event we decided to remove the link, we'll let the author know of such a decision.